 Address: San Diego, CA

-Also Read: Must Visit Attractions in San Diego
+Also Read: 26 Best Things To Do in San Diego

 There is no better day spent than one by the water.
 Huntington Beach is located in Orange County, about 50-minutes away from Los Angeles.
 Whether you are looking to go surfing, shopping, bike riding, or would simply like to enjoy a nice dinner by the ocean, Huntington Beach has something to do for everyone.

 Huntington is made up of five different beaches to choose from.
 Along with its pristine beaches, you can also find some great hiking trails to get some exercise in for the day.